corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-crypto-extensions.md

 You must reference `net.corda:corda-crypto-extensions`.
 {{< /note >}}

-For the CorDApp packaging instructions, see the relevant documentation.
+For information about packaging a CorDapp, see the [development tutorial](../development-tutorials/cordapp-packaging.md).